 Congratulations on receiving an offer for the MathSys programme!
 We hope that you will be joining us in September.
-In the meantime we have compiled some information and web links which you may find useful.
+In the meantime we have compiled some information which you may find useful.

 I have received an offer for the course - what happens next?

 Your offer for a place on the programme may be unconditional or it may still have conditions attached which need to be fulfilled before your offer is confirmed as unconditional.
 Your offer is issued by the the Postgraduate Admissions Service and once you are in receipt of an offer you will need to liaise with them regarding all aspects of the admissions process.
 Useful information and links can be found here.

 In addition to your offer of a place on the MathSys programme you may have been offered a CDT studentship.
 If this is the case, you will have received a separate letter from us, setting out the details of the offer of funding and a timescale for acceptance of the offer.